obrien66/colour-cursive/README.md

 I have recently added xTerm colour support.
 I will write actual documentation soon.
 For now here's a quick guide on how to use this.
 For a complete list of colours enter the command below.

+This packages is set up so there is no need for `console.log();`.
+The module will print it to the screen for you.

 ```
 $ cd node_modules/colour-cursive; npm test;
 ```